 Usability study: findings

-Users get lost in the information found on the website, they see a lot of text and it is very hard to read.
+Users got lost in the information found on the website, they saw a lot of text and it was very hard to read.

-Users have no idea how to go about booking a ticket for their pet, what date are still available and how much it would be.
+Users had no idea how to go about booking a ticket for their pet, what dates were still available and how much it was.

-When booking a ticket, users didn't know how much baggage / carry on they can have, they needed to spend extra time to search it all over the page.
+Users didn't know how much baggage / carry on they could have, they needed to spend extra time to find out.